davide5230/Data-Science/README.md

-## Dataset
-The dataset used in this project comes from Kaggle: https://www.kaggle.com/datasets/yasserh/wine-quality-dataset

 # Wine Quality Linear Regression Analysis

 This repository contains an analysis of the **Wine Quality Dataset** using **R**.
 The project covers the full data analysis workflow, including: